cypof/objectfabric/index.md

 <img class="real-time" src="/images/real-time.png"/>

-OF provides types, like a map, array, or counter, for which it can represent and send changes automatically when updated by user code.
+OF provides types, like map, array, or counter, for which it can represent and send changes automatically, when instances are updated by user code.

 If the demo gods allow, this should show live data.
 It fetches an array of numbers and adds a callback to listen for changes.
 Server code is a simple loop that updates array items.
 Changed items are represented, e.g. "index i = x", applied on the client, and trigger the callback.